Tachophobia – The Fear of Speed

 In extreme cases of tachophobia, patients may be administered anti-anxiety medication after consultation with a medical professional.

-Medication can help reduce the intensity of anxiety and panic attacks.
-However, taking medication alone is not enough to eliminate this condition.
+Medication can help reduce the intensity of physical symptoms.
+However, taking medication alone is not a treatment for phobia.

 Coping with Tachophobia

-If you are diagnosed with a phobia, it is vital to seek treatment.
-Overcoming phobias can be difficult, but it is not impossible, no matter how irrational or extreme you may think it is.
+If you are diagnosed with a phobia, seek treatment.
+Overcoming phobias can be difficult, but it’s not impossible.

-The Anxiety and Depression Association of America (ADAA) is a fantastic resource for those looking for help.
-They offer a helpful resource for locating a therapist, along with a range of talks on how to overcome specific phobias.
+The Anxiety and Depression Association of America (ADAA) is a great resource for those seeking help.
+They offer helpful resources for locating a therapist, along with a range of talks on how to overcome specific phobias.

 Final Thoughts

 Phobias are a source of genuine distress for many individuals.
-Luckily, many types of treatments are available.
+Luckily, treatment is available.
 You just have to be willing to get to the root of your fears and seek the help you need.

 Recent Posts